mklaiber/space-kiosk-telegram/README.md

 `webdavPassword`: (Required) Password for accessing the beverage configuration file on the remote server.

-`webdavFilePath`: (Required) The full WebDav URI to the beverage configuration file on the remote server.
+`webdavURI`: (Required) The full WebDav URI to the remote server.

+`webdavFileName`: (Required) The filename of the beverage configuration file on the remote server including the filetype.

-`mongoDBHostName`: (Required) MongoDB Hostname. eg.: `localhost`
+`mongoDBHostName`: (Required) MongoDB Hostname. e.g.: `localhost`

 `mongoDBHostPort`: (Required) MongoDB Port.
 Normally `27017`